AGE GRADE RUGBY

 To apply for dispensation within the three-year age window, follow the steps below.

 All dispensations must be approved PRIOR to participation in the competition or the Player and team will void their insurance.

 The Sask Rugby Age Dispensation Policy outlines player eligibility and procedures for acquiring a dispensation.

-- Appendix A: Written Confirmation from a coach with an appropriate understanding of the physical attributes required and of the risks to players in Rugby and to whom the player is known that the player has the requisite skills and experience to play rugby at the desired level.
+- Appendix A: Written Confirmation from a registered coach with an appropriate understanding of the physical attributes required and of the risks to players in Rugby and to whom the player is known that the player has the requisite skills and experience to play rugby at the desired level.